daler/dotfiles/_sources/nvim-plugins.rst.txt

      ./setup.sh --install-npm  # install nodejs into conda env

 These keymaps start with :kbd:`c` (mnemonic: "code").
-You need to start the language server with :kbd:`cl` to have access to any of the other keymaps.
+You need to start the language server with :kbd:`cl` to have access to any of these keymaps.

+In nvim 0.11+, there are `default keymaps
+<https://neovim.io/doc/user/lsp.html#gra>`__ for LSP commands.
+These use the
+:kbd:`gr` prefix (presumably g for "global", but not sure what the mnemonic is for "r").
+Otherwise, I'm using :kbd:`<leader>c` as the prefix for custom commands; mnemonic is "code".

 .. list-table::
     :header-rows: 1